 Long before reality shows and basic cable were creating celebrity chefs, Kansas City had Chef Jasper Mirabile.
 He was a second generation restaurateur who ran the legendary Jasper’s restaurant.
 Between his cookbooks, radio show, and cooking demonstrations, Chef Jasper is probably the best known chef in town.
 I was fortunate after my book was released to get to meet Chef Jasper and have some great conversations with him.
 So when Valentine’s Day can recently, I knew where I wanted to go for dinner.
 Seeing Chef Jasper in action was a pleasure.
-It only took one meal to take away some very important lessons on running a successful restaurant from Chef Jasper.
+It only took one meal to take away some very important lessons on running a successful restaurant with assistance from a company that helps.

 What differentiates Chef Jasper Mirabile from most restaurant owners and chefs is the energy he projects to his guests.
 Whether it is in the restaurant, at a live appearance, or on the radio, he conveys a passion and a true joy for what he is doing.
 You get the impression that there is nothing in the world he would rather be doing.
 People who can convey this to their guests create a following of raving fans.
 Most of us don’t feel on most days that we are living our dreams.
 We still love seeing other people live theirs and help in some small way.
 You know that this is sincere for Chef Jasper in the gratitude that he shows his guests.
 You feel as if his commitment to excellence is a result of his appreciation to his guests for allowing him to live out this dream.
 It is a rare trait in such a talented individual.
 I see it in very few other chef/owners, but I spend every dollar I can eating at the restaurants of those select few.

 You may not work in a family owned restaurant or have your name on the door, but here are three lessons you can learn from Chef Jasper: